koto-lang/koto.dev/website/content/docs/0.15/language/_index.md

 {% example_playground_link(version = "0.15") %}
 # Make an iterator adaptor that yields every
 # other value from the adapted iterator
-iterator.every_other = ||
+iterator.every_other = |iter|
   n = 0
-  # When the generator is created, self is initialized with the previous
-  # iterator in the chain, allowing its output to be adapted.
+  # If the iterator to be adapted is provided as an argument then use it,
+  # otherwise defer to `self`, which is set by the runtime when the
+  # generator is used in an iterator chain.
-  for output in self
+  for output in iter or self
     # If n is even, then yield a value
     if n % 2 == 0
       yield output
     n += 1

+# The adaptor can be called directly...
+print iterator.every_other('abcdef').to_string()
+# -> ace

+# ...or anywhere in an iterator chain
 print (1, 2, 3, 4, 5)
   .each |n| n * 10
-  .every_other() # Skip over every other value in the iterator chain .to_list()
+  .every_other()
+  .to_list()
 # -> [10, 30, 50]